-Mathieu Gauvin has been Vice-President at RSM Richter Inc. since September 2006.
-He is director and President of the Audit Committee of Canadian Helicopters Group Inc. and Richelieu Hardware Ltd. Previously, from January 2006 to May 2006, he was Chief Financial Officer of Europe's Best Inc. From February 1991 to January 2006, he was Vice-Pesident and Partner of Schroders & Associates Canada Inc. and, from November 1987 to February 1991, he was Director, Acquisition Analysis, for this company or for its predecessor corporations.
+Mathieu Gauvin is Partner at RSM Richter Inc. and works for the company since September 2006.
+He is director and chairman of the Audit Committee of Canadian Helicopters Group Inc. and Richelieu Hardware Ltd. Previously, from January 2006 to May 2006, he was Chief Financial Officer of Europe's Best Inc. From February 1991 to January 2006, he was Vice-Pesident and Partner of Schroders & Associates Canada Inc. and, from November 1987 to February 1991, he was Director, Acquisition Analysis, for this company or for its predecessor corporations.
 He holds a Bachelor's degree in Commerce from the McGill University and is also Chartered Accountant, Chartered Financial Analyst and Chartered Business Valuator.